sekharpvr/profilecloud/README.md

 How to test the application:
 ============================

-I have used postman tool to test the below services.
+Used postman tool to test the below services.

 To list all the counters and corresponding values